MicrosoftDocs/power-platform/power-platform/admin/programmability-tutorial-install-application-environment.md

 ---
-title: "Tutorial: Install an application to a target environment (preview) | Microsoft Docs"
+title: Tutorial: Install an application to a target environment (preview)
 description: This tutorial demonstrates how to use the Power Platform API (preview) to install an application in an environment context.
 author: laneswenka
 ms.reviewer: sericks